Healthcare in Israel: Nurses

 As of 2011, there were 37,300 actively practicing nurses in Israel or 4.81 nurses per 1000 population compared to OECD country average of 8.7 nurses per 1000 population, ranking Israel one of the lowest nursing ratio countries in the developed world, after Greece, Mexico, and Turkey.
 This represents a 14% decrease in Israeli nursing per capita from 2001.

 Nursing education is similar to that of other developed countries.
 There are many Registered Nurse programs, Bachelor of nursing academic programs, and several graduate schools for advanced degrees.
 A Bachelor's degree is a prerequisite for advanced certifications and clinical courses.

 Licensed practical nurse programs ended, yet were recently re-approved as a solution to the nursing shortage in Israel.

-Although nurse practitioners were legalized in Israel in November 2013, only Israeli-trained nurse practitioners are authorized to work.
-Although the law provides for recognition of foreign-trained nurse practitioners, no process is in place for doing so.
-Only geriatric, palliative and neonatal nurse practitioners have been allowed to work thus far, although plans for other NP specialties are in place.
+Nurse practitioners were legalized in Israel in November 2013, and foreign-trained nurse practitioners can transfer their license to work in Israel.
 All NP courses to date have been provided by the Ministry of Health, and are post-Masters certificate courses several months in length.
 Compared to Western country standards and the International Council of Nursing, Israeli nurse practitioners have relatively limited scopes of practice and independence.

 Physician assistants

 One of the well-established solutions to the growing shortage of medical personnel that is experienced also in Israel is the development of mid-level practitioners, e.g., nurse practitioners and physician assistants.
 The development of Physician Assistants in Israel was in a constant debate for years until a committee appointed by the Ministry of Health Director General recommended on 2013 on the development of an Israeli version of Physician Assistants in five areas that are currently in great need: Internal Medicine, Surgery, Anesthesiology, Emergency Medicine and Pathology.
 Because of legislative reasons, and in order to implement fast, the Ministry of Health decided not to create a new general profession like in the US but to expand the capabilities and authorities of existing medical professions thus creating new 'roles' for these professions as Physician Assistants.
 The first course of Emergency Medicine Physician Assistants started on May 15, 2016, comprising about 35 participants, most of them academic paramedic with substantial experience and very few MDs from international universities (outside Israel) that failed to pass the Israeli government examination so are not licensed to practice medicine in Israel.
-In the near future the Israeli Ministry of Health intends to open similar courses in the areas of Anesthesiology and Pathology.